Santhu2022/Jobby-App-ReactJS-Assignment-5/README.md

 - Implemented filters and search text by sending them as query parameters to jobs API calls.
 - Redirecting to the login page if the user tries to open Home, Jobs, Job item details routes which need authentication by implementing protected Route.

-Technologies used: React JS, JS, CSS, Bootstrap, Routing, REST API Calls, Local Storage, JWT Token, Authorization, Authentication
+Technologies used: React JS, JS, CSS, Routing, REST API Calls, Local Storage, Cookies, JWT Token, Authorization, Authentication
 ### Refer to videos below:

 <div style="text-align: center;">